josh-ashkinaze/inv-covar-index/README.md

 ```

 ## Usage
+It is a function, `icw_index` that has two arguments:
+- `index_vars`: A list of length `N` numpy arrays, each containing one variable to include in the index.
+All arrays must be the same length.
+- `reference_mask`: (optional) A boolean numpy array of the same length as the index variables, indicating which observations to use as the reference group for normalization.
+If not provided, the full sample is used (which is the default in STATA `swindex`)

+And `icw_index` returns a numpy array of length `N` ICW index values.
+ICW index values are normalized to have mean 0 and standard deviation 1 either
+across the full sample (default) or within the reference group (if `reference_mask` is provided).

 ### Basic example with numpy arrays

-Here, `index` will be a numpy array of length `n` containing the ICW index values, which have mean 0 and SD of 1.
-ICW values
-can be interpreted as z-scores.
+Let's generate some synthetic data first.
 ```python
 import numpy as np
 import pandas as pd